inferno-framework/inferno-framework.github.io/docs/concepts.md

 ## Inferno Deployment

-A web host running one or more Inferno Test Kits.
+An Inferno Deployment is a web host running one or more Inferno Test Kits.
 An example is the [https://inferno.healthit.gov](https://inferno.healthit.gov) website.
 An individual Test Kit can also be run as an Inferno Deployment on users' local machines without any additional configuration.
 See